AnthonyMichaelTDM/random-image-server/README.md

 [server]
-port = 8080 # The port the server will listen on host = "0.0.0.0" # The host the server will bind to mode = "random" # The mode the server will run in, can be "random" or "sequential" log_level = "info" # The log level for the server, can be "error", "warn", "info", "debug", or "trace" log_file = "server.log" # The file to log to, if not specified, logs will be printed to stdout sources = [
+port = 8080 # The port the server will listen on host = "0.0.0.0" # The host the server will bind to log_level = "info" # The log level for the server, can be "error", "warn", "info", "debug", or "trace" sources = [
     "/path/to/image.jpg",
     "/path/to/another/image.png",